-The U.S. Supreme Court heard oral argument on March 31 in Alice v.
-CLS Bank, the much anticipated case concerning whether inventions executed on computers are patent-eligible subject matter under the "abstract idea" test.
+April 2, 2014 - The U.S. Supreme Court heard oral argument on March 31 in Alice v.
+CLS Bank, the much anticipated case concerning whether inventions executed on computers are patenteligible subject matter under the "abstract idea" test.

-In Alice, the petitioner Alice is a patent owner whose invention was found not patenteligible.
+In Alice, the petitioner Alice is a patent owner whose invention was found not patent-eligible at the district court and Federal Circuit.
 It sought to convince the Supreme Court that its process and system claims to intermediated settlements in trading situations are patent-eligible.
 The invention faced an uphill battle at the Supreme Court.